 Notes

-*As I mention in the blog post, I love salt and use it liberally in cooking.
+*As I mentioned in the blog post, I love salt and use it liberally in cooking.
 If you do NOT, please feel free to use less.
-Please feel to leave out the seasoned salt!
 (You can always add more at the end.)

 Did you make this recipe?